daniil-shmelev/pySigLib/README.md

 full     = stream.sig_all()      # signature of the entire path so far interval = stream.sig(100, 200)  # signature on [t=100, t=200]
 ```

-## Benchmarks

-Every exported C++ function is benchmarked in CI via
-[CodSpeed](https://codspeed.io/daniil-shmelev/pySigLib), which runs on a virtual
-CPU for hardware-independent, reproducible measurements.
-Every PR touching
-`siglib/cpsig/**` is checked for regressions against `main`.

 ## Citation